|

 efficient and market-clearing equilibrium.
 This requires that the individual

-considered outside the scope of analysis of neoclassical economics.
-These failings all connect with another.
+agents, like the bodies in These failings all connect with another.
 For

 neoclassical economics is by its own axioms incapable of offering a coherent